top of page

 sand lightly

-Sand pallet boards lightly to retain the character
+Use an orbital sander to sand pallet boards lightly but retain the character

 pallet boards